aryanbaghel/Self-Hosted-Photo-Backup-System/README.md

-# 📸 Immich on Raspberry Pi with Debian, Docker, and Tailscale
+# Self-Hosted-Photo-Backup-System using Raspberry Pi

 Self-host your **photo and video server** with **privacy**, **convenience**, and **remote access** using Immich on a **Raspberry Pi**.